learn-the-web/topics/browser-testing/index.md

 1. Download & install virtualization software, like open source [VirtualBox](https://www.virtualbox.org/).
 2. Download the VM that matches *your* operating system and virtualizer from [Microsoft’s download page](http://dev.modern.ie/tools/vms/).
-  *You’ll have to download a different VM for every version of IE you want to test.*
+  *You’ll have to download a different VM for every version you want to test.*
-3. Install the VM onto your computer, which puts a whole copy of Windows on your computer to test IE in—and takes up lots of hard drive space.
+3. Install the VM onto your computer, which puts a whole copy of Windows on your computer to test in—and takes up lots of hard drive space.
-4. Open your virtualizer and run the VM for the version of IE you want to test.
+4. Open your virtualizer and run the VM for the version you want to test.
 5. Once inside Windows test out your website as you normally would.

 ### Open device labs